bokeh/pm/README.md

-# pm
+# Project Management

-Project Management resources for the Bokeh Organization
+Team project resources for the Bokeh Organization